legal resources necessary to hold negligent facilities accountable.

 In Kansas, nursing home abuse is a serious issue that affects thousands of innocent nursing home residents every year.
 Nursing home residents become the victims of abuse or neglect when there is understaffing of employees in nursing homes.
 Employees may express their dissatisfaction with their jobs on nursing home residents by failing to properly care for them.
 According to a research study conducted by the University of California-San Francisco, a total of 36 percent of nursing homes were cited for deficiencies for failure to maintain professional standards in 2008.

 Statistics released by the Medicare reveal that eighty-nine (26%) of the 336 nursing homes rated in Kansas have fallen below the national average because they provide their residents substandard care leading to injury and wrongful death.
 This information is released to the public in reports generated through surveys, investigations and inspections.
-If your loved one was abused, neglected, mistreated, financial exploited, sexually assaulted or died unexpectedly while residing in a Kansas nursing facility, we encourage you to contact the Kansas nursing home abuse & neglect attorneys at the Nursing Home Law Center at (800) 926-7565 to discuss your compensation claim during a Free Case review.
+If your loved one was abused, neglected, mistreated, financial exploited, sexually assaulted or died unexpectedly while residing in a Kansas nursing facility, we encourage you to contact a Kansas nursing home abuse attorney at the Nursing Home Law Center at (800) 926-7565 to discuss your compensation claim during a Free Case review.

 Also concerning was the statistic indicating that 41 percent of nursing homes failed to create an adequate care plan for residents in the nursing home.
 This could mean that residents did not receive the proper medications, nutrition or exercise that they need for their everyday care.
 An overwhelming 58 percent of facilities contained an accident-prone environment.
 If you have a loved one who has suffered as a result of these forms of neglect or abuse, then get in touch with a Kansas lawyer today.
 A Kansas lawyer has experience in handling nursing home abuse cases, and he or she will try to resolve your loved one’s claim as soon as possible.